 - Deep skillet or frying pan with a lid

 - Timer or watch

 - 2 entire skinned, gutted squirrels

 - 2 to 3 Tablespoons Crisco

 Step 1.
 Because I had frozen meat, I did the salt water thawing and marinating.
-Let's say my gramma would not have done this.
+Let's say my gramma would not have done this because she used squirrels freshly caught the morning she prepared them.
 Then, I chopped each squirrel into six pieces.

 Step 2.
 I put the bacon grease and Crisco brand shortening in my deep skillet.
 Because I could give my full attention to it, I melted it on medium to medium-high heat.
 Vigilant monitoring meant no grease fire.

 Step 3.
 When the melted grease and Crisco reached that sweet spot of sizzling when a tiny drop of water was flicked into it, I turned the heat up the tiniest notch.
 Then, I quickly lowered each piece of meat into the hot oil using the spatula.
 Next, I set a timer for 5 minutes.
 (Note: five minutes, not ten.)

 Step 4.
 At 5 minutes, I turned the heat down to medium, and I covered the skillet with its lid.
 So, the squirrel is now both steaming and frying.
 I set the timer for another 5 minutes to check the meat.